smashpunk/Template-App-Redis/README.md

 Do not forget to add this to a 'root' crontab.

 "* * * * * /etc/zabbix/scripts/zbx_redis_stats.py host_name -p 6379"
+the host_name need to be resolved at zbx agent side, and IP addr does not work

 # Redis Items: